Mormons in Las Vegas Valley embrace less church, more home study

 Or if you’re a member of the Church of Jesus Christ of Latter-day Saints: Spend it teaching your kids, and yourself, more about your faith.

-Beginning in January 2019, church members will see the length of their weekly Sunday meetings reduced from three hours to two.
-But the extra hour won’t be a freebie, because members will be encouraged to spend that extra time in home-based, family-centered instruction in their faith.
+Beginning in January , church members will see the length of their weekly Sunday meetings reduced from three hours to two.
+But the extra hour won’t be a freebie because members will be encouraged to spend that extra time in home-based, family-centered instruction in their faith.

 The new Sunday meeting schedule — which alters a three-hour-block schedule in use since 1980 — was announced last weekend during the church’s 188th Semiannual General Conference.
 According to the church, the goal is to more closely balance Gospel instruction at home and at church.